-- 6.4.4 The Analyst in Training must be acquainted with how the headspace method parameters in conjunction with GC cycle time must be optimized. - 6.4.5 The Analyst in Training must demonstrate their understanding of the system software as it applies to the headspace analyzer including setting up the HS analysis method. - 6.4.6 The Analyst in Training must discuss the maintenance of headspace analyzer including troubleshooting techniques and the documentation thereof.
+- 6.4.3 The Analyst in Training must demonstrate their ability to operate Headspace Analyzer. - 6.4.4 The Analyst in Training must be acquainted with how the headspace method parameters in conjunction with GC cycle time must be optimized. - 6.4.5 The Analyst in Training must demonstrate their understanding of the system software as it applies to the headspace analyzer including setting up the HS analysis method. - 6.4.6 The Analyst in Training must discuss the maintenance of headspace analyzer including troubleshooting techniques and the documentation thereof.